-Guest posts tell your readers that you’re open to outside opinion.
-Once readers see that you’ve allowed another person to share their ideas with them, it may spark a change in your blog’s writer/reader dynamic.
-Your readers may be more inclined to comment on your posts if they see that you’re open to post opinions, particularly if they don’t exactly match up with your own.
-Also you may gain a better understanding of your readership by gauging how they react to the guest post.
+Guest posts tell your readers that you’re open to outside opinions.
+Once readers see that you’ve allowed another person to share their ideas with them, it may spark a change in your blog’s a writer/reader dynamic.
+Your readers may be more inclined to comment on your posts if they see that you’re open to posting opinions, particularly if they don’t exactly match up with your own.
+Also, you may gain a better understanding of your readership by gauging how they react to the guest post.
 At the very least, the guest post can act as an assessment of the receptiveness of your readers to content other than your own.

 Connect with like-minded bloggers

 If a writer wants to draft a guest post for your blog, it’s likely that they possess some interest in your blog or the blog’s content.
 If they write a fine guest post, you might connect with that writer or add them to your network of trusted peers.
 If their post is successful then you know you have at least one other writer you can rely on to post content for your blog should you need assistance in the future.
 And if the writer has their own blog, feel free to ask if you can guest post on their site to get more exposure for your blog!

 Remember that you review the guest post before it’s posted on your blog.
 Don’t feel pressured to publish content simply because you accepted a pitch for a guest post.
 If you have any reservations about the quality of the guest post, simply voice your concerns to the writer.
 Be constructive but direct in your criticism.
 It is, after all, your blog, so an experienced guest poster should have no problem working with your edits if they want their content published.